 To help overcome these limitations, the QFCC primarily classifies external cause deaths according to their circumstances.
 This enables discussion about deaths occurring in similar circumstances-even if an official cause of death has not yet been established or if ICD-10 coding does not accurately reflect the circumstances of death.
-9 As a result, the data reported by the QFCC may not match data reported by ICD-10 codes alone.
+As a result, the data reported by the QFCC may not match data reported by ICD-10 codes alone.
 Full details of ICD-10 coding for external-cause deaths can be found in Appendix D.

-All reportable deaths are classified as being caused by disease and morbid conditions, transport incidents, drowning, other non-intentional injury, suicide or fatal assault and neglect.
+All reportable deaths are classified as being deaths from natural causes, transport incidents, drowning, other non-intentional injury, suicide, fatal assault and neglect, or unexplained causes (where a specific cause of death could not be determined after a thorough investigation).
 SUDI are also grouped together for the purpose of analysis.
 Deaths for which an official cause was not available at the time of reporting, and for which there was insufficient information about the circumstances to enable the QFCC to classify them as an external cause death are categorised as 'cause pending'.